sergio11/breast_cancer_diagnosis_mlp/README.md

 | worst_concave_points      | Worst value of concave points            | Very High           | Worst value of cell nuclei concave points                              |
 | worst_symmetry            | Worst value of symmetry                  | Low                 | Worst value of cell nuclei symmetry                                    |
 | worst_fractal_dimension   | Worst value of fractal dimension         | Low                 | Worst value of cell nuclei fractal dimension                           |

+## Usage 🚀

+1. **Training the Model**: The model is trained using the `fit` method, which loads the dataset, preprocesses the input features, and trains the MLP classifier.

+2. **Making Predictions**: After training, the model can be used to make predictions on new biopsy samples using the `predict` method.
+The input data should be provided in a specific format, including features such as mean radius, texture, perimeter, etc.

+3. **Evaluation**: The model's performance can be evaluated using various metrics, including accuracy and confusion matrix, to assess its diagnostic capabilities.

+## Dependencies 🛠️

+- scikit-learn
+- numpy